 On the right-hand side you will now see the Download Bandwidth and Upload Bandwidth attributes we created earlier, with pull-down menu bandwidth options:

-The bandwidth values in these lists are a direct result of the ‘restrictions’ we created in a previous exercise.
+The default bandwidth values in these lists are a direct result of the ‘restrictions’ we created in a previous exercise.

 Open the Download Bandwidth pull-down list and select ‘32mbps’.

-Open the Upload Bandwidth pull-down list and select ‘8mbps’ (the only option).
+Open the Upload Bandwidth pull-down list and select ‘8mbps’.